 Dental Lab Technicians

-Depending on the size of the lab, most salaried technicians’ schedules include 40 hours/week.
+Depending on the size of the lab, most salaried technicians’ schedules include 40 hours per week.
 Self-employed technicians generally work longer hours.
-Long hours can be attributed to the delicate and time-consuming nature of the job.
+Long hours have to do with the delicate and time-consuming nature of the job.

 The Job Market